 February 5, 1942: The rumor that Judy was pregnant made the columns.
 It’s now known that she did indeed become pregnant while married to David Rose and was convinced by MGM (and allegedly her mom and to a lesser degree, her husband Rose) to get an abortion.
 Allegedly when he found out that Judy was pregnant, MGM boss Louis B. Mayer screamed, “That baby can’t have a baby!”
 See yesterday’s entry.

-Meanwhile, that papers were still reporting Judy was home with strep throat.
+Meanwhile, the papers were still reporting Judy was home with strep throat.
 This could have been a ruse cooked up by the studio.
 She might have been recovering from the abortion which would explain the need for a two-week rest on doctor’s orders.